-POTUS FDR RE: excerpt from an August 3rd 1941 letter to RE: excerpt room an August 3" 1941 letter to Colorado Senator Alva B. Adams, chairman of the Senate Appropriations Subcommittee that was to consider the new War Department building.
-Drafted by Harold D. Smith, the letter expressed FDR's concerns about whether the site's transportation network could accommodate such a large building with see small services and such as the services and such as the services and such as the services are such as the services and such as the services are such as t building with so many employees.
+RE: excerpt from an August 3rd 1941 letter to Colorado Senator Alva B. Adams, chairman of the Senate Appropriations Subcommittee that was to consider the new War Department building.
+Drafted by Harold D. Smith, the letter expressed FDR's concerns about whether the site's transportation network could accommodate such a large building with so many employees.
 FDR urged the Senate to approve a smaller building limited to 20K employees, with additional space provided as the need arose.
-Left: caption: "You'll never go to heaven if vou do a thing like this"
+Left: caption: "You'll never go to heaven if you do a thing like this"

 Hell's Bottom

-42

 "...Congress remained in session, and the debate over the new War Department building erupted into a full-fledged controversy.
 Somervell confidently moved forward to construct the building on his own terms, making no adjustments to shrink it.
 Yet there was no denying that Somervell had suffered quite a reversal.
 A consensus was settling in some quarters that the new War Department simply could not be built at the foot of Arlington Cemetery, desecrating the view from L'Enfant's tomb.
 Clarke, the leading opponent, endorsed a proposal to use another plot of land, this one immediately south of the Arlington experimental farm and adjacent to Washington-Hoover Airport.
 The Army had just broken ground for a quartermaster depot on the site.
 There would be no aesthetic concerns about building on this low-lying, ignoble tract of land.
 But Somervell refused to bend, heaping scorn on the quartermaster depot site, set in a picaresque neighborhood known as Hell's Bottom..."

-43
+The Washington Post, May 2007